 The same thing is true in PowerPoint.

 For example, people are investing hundreds of hours a year (yes, hundreds) manually formatting their objects (pushing that mower) instead of recycling their formatting (turning the mower on).
-In my free Cruise Control training video, I talk about the 6 different ways to do so that are all almost-instant and 100% accurate.
+In my free Cruise Control training video, I talk about the 6 different ways to do so, that they are all almost-instant and 100% accurate.

 All natively in PowerPoint too…no add-ins or extra purchases required!